Petr Fiala: Premiership

 On 28 November 2021, President Miloš Zeman appointed Petr Fiala as the 13th Prime Minister of the Czech Republic.
 Following his appointment, Fiala said he believed his government would bring change and improve the lives of people in the Czech Republic, but that the next year would be difficult for many citizens and the Czech Republic itself.
 His appointment took effect upon his Cabinet being sworn in, on 17 December 2021.
 Fiala's government won a confidence vote in the Chamber of Deputies of the Czech Republic on 13 January 2022 by 106–86.

 Following the Russian invasion of Ukraine in February 2022, Petr Fiala and his government took a tough stance on Russia, pushing for the toughest sanctions against Russia and supporting Ukraine's accession to the European Union.
 After the invasion, the Czech Republic immediately began supplying weapons and humanitarian aid to Ukraine.
 On 15 March 2022, Fiala, together with Polish Prime Minister Mateusz Morawiecki and Slovenian Prime Minister Janez Janša, visited Kyiv to meet with Ukrainian President Volodymyr Zelenskyy in a display of support for Ukraine.
 The train journey, described by the media as a "risky mission", as well as an "extraordinary attempt to demonstrate support", was the first visit by foreign leaders to Kyiv since the start of the Russian invasion, and was hailed by President Zelenskyy as a "great, brave, correct and sincere step" after the meeting.

 In July 2022, he officially accepted the Presidency of the Council of the European Union on behalf of the Czech Republic.
 He delivered a speech on the floor of the European Parliament, in which he called for the defense of European values, continuing support for Ukraine, and the inclusion of nuclear energy as a renewable resource (which was subsequently approved by a vote from MEPs).
-The Presidency of the Council under Fiala was considered to have "achieved historic results", as stated by the First Vice-President of the European Commission Frans Timmermans.
+The First Vice-President of the European Commission, Frans Timmermans, said that the Presidency of the Council under Fiala had "achieved historic results", though Fiala was criticized by MEP and former Belgian Prime Minister Guy Verhofstadt for his opposition to abolishing the veto and the unanimity principle in European Council negotiations.
 On 6 October 2022, Fiala chaired the 1st European Political Community Summit in Prague.